john-forrest/aws-get-started-terraform/15-create-ami-v2/README.md

     terraform state rm aws_ami_from_instance.pizza-image

 Both to be called before calling "terraform plan".
-Note that the latter is not idea - it orphans the AMIs so that they are no longer tidied up by "terraform destroy", but that seems the best thing to do.
+Note that the latter is not ideal - it orphans the AMIs so that they are no longer tidied up by "terraform destroy" - but that seems the best thing to do in that circumstance.

 To support this we again need: